cse-kiet/PCSE25-59/README.md

 ## Steps for Execution:
 1. Install All requirement libraries by using requirement.txt
-2. Run all models extension .ipyn to save all model
+2. Run all models extension .ipynb to save all model
 3. Run main apk.py and define the path in the code.